kdanni/development.standard.kdanni.org/docs/standards/performance-and-scalability-standard.md

 - Configure alerts with thresholds aligned to SLO error budgets and route notifications to the on-call rotation documented in the [Deployment Runbook](../processes/deployment-runbook.md).
 - Capture profiling or capacity snapshots before each major release so regressions can be compared to a known baseline.
+- Persist raw metrics for at least 13 months to support seasonal trending analysis and architecture planning.
+- Annotate deployments in dashboards automatically so correlation between changes and regressions is trivial during incident reviews.

 ## Capacity Planning and Testing
 1. Maintain load-test scripts (k6, Locust, or Gatling) that simulate peak usage at 1.5x historical highs.